kimha1030/simple_shell/README.md

 simple_shell is a UNIX command line interpreter that allows us to enter a simple command line (input) in a terminal and obtain the corresponding output.
 It should be noted that the standard location of the available commands or executable files or commands is: /bin/

-After compiling and executing the shell with the flags *(gcc -Wall -Werror -Wextra -pedantic *.c -o hsh)*, simple commands are entered and the output is verified.
+After compiling the shell with the flags of gcc: gcc -Wall -Werror -Wextra -pedantic *.c -o hsh and then, execute, you can enter a simple commands and see the output.
+However, at the end of this text, you can see the detailed steps for the installation of this shell.

 ## Tasks